YK-Unit/AppRTCDemo/README.md

 =================================
 ####About AppRTCDemo#
 ---
 This is a WebRTC4iOS client demo.
-The demo show how 2 ios clients have a real-time video communication.
+This demo show how 2 ios clients have a real-time video communication.
 If you have the TURN server, they can communicate in different LAN.

 ####Requirements#